Examining the influence of anisotropy on the fundamental mode of nonradial oscillation in neutron stars on a complete general relativistic scheme: Introduction

 \section{Introduction}

-{Since the first detection of gravitational wave (GW) signals from a binary neutron star (NS) merger, known as GW170817 and reported by the LIGO-Virgo Collaboration (LVC) \cite{abbott2017_4}, numerous researchers have made significant efforts to explore the microphysics of NSs in more depth, providing stringent constraints on the equation of state (EOS) of such stars and significantly narrowing the range of possible theoretical models.
-In other words, the GW analysis provides a promising avenue for probing the behavior of ultra-dense matter under extreme conditions.
-This can be achieved by studying the EOS through the gravitational waves generated during the merger of two compact stars.
-Nevertheless, the GW170817 event is only one of the many and varied multi-messenger sources that can be observed using ground-based GW detectors \cite{abbott2016, abbott2016_2, abbott2016_3, abbott2017, abbott2017_1, abbott2017_2,abbott2017_3,abbott2017_5}.
-Furthermore, future space-based GW observatories like DECIGO are expected to open a new window for probing new physics related to highly deformed compact objects, such as NSs, hybrid stars, and magnetars, which are currently inaccessible to ground-based detectors \cite{Miller2025PRD}.}
+Since the first detection of gravitational-wave (GW) signals from a binary neutron star (NS) merger, known as GW$170817$ and reported by the LIGO-Virgo Collaboration (LVC) \cite{abbott2017_4}, numerous studies have explored the microphysics of NSs in greater depth, providing increasingly stringent constraints on the equation of state (EOS) of dense matter \cite{Kurkela_2014, Fraga_2014, Bauswein2017, 2018PhRvL.121p1101A, 2018PhRvC..98c5804M}.
+These investigations have significantly narrowed the range of viable theoretical models.

+Nevertheless, the GW$170817$ event is only one example among the different types of compact binary mergers observed with ground-based gravitational-wave detectors, including binary black hole mergers \cite{abbott2016, abbott2016_2, abbott2017, abbott2017_2} and binary NS systems, the latter providing the first multi-messenger observation in the case of GW$170817$ \cite{abbott2017_5}.
+Furthermore, future space-based GW observatories like DECIGO are expected to open a new window for probing new physics related to highly deformed compact objects, such as NSs, hybrid stars, and magnetars, which are currently inaccessible to ground-based detectors \cite{Miller2025PRD}.